Key takeaway

 The proposals also accelerate the EU’s digital transition.
 Companies will be able to provide compliance declarations and user instructions digitally—eliminating paper-based inefficiencies.
 Where no harmonised EU standard exists, businesses will gain legal certainty through common specifications.

-Broader Impact and What Comes Next
+Broader Impact And What Comes Next

 This regulatory shift is designed to align EU compliance systems with the realities of modern business.
 While not sector-specific, the measures are expected to improve competitiveness in industries such as chemicals, electronics, and manufacturing, where regulatory compliance is a major operational consideration.